First Impressions of Earth: Commercial

 First Impressions of Earth entered the UK Albums Chart at number one, the Strokes' first album at the top spot.
 The album peaked at #4 in the US, with an entry sales week of 88,000 units, somewhat below the performance of its predecessors.
 In Canada, the album debuted at #3, selling just under 10,000 copies.
 As of October 2006, the album had sold 271,000 units in the US, and has received gold certification for sold over 500.000 units by RIAA in June 2021.
-Although the album was the band's first release to reach #1 on any chart worldwide, it is the only one not to reach UK platinum status, and spent much less time on the charts than the previous albums.
+Although the album was the band's first release to reach #1 on any chart worldwide, it is also the first not to reach UK platinum status, and spent much less time on the charts than the previous albums.
 However, it has still achieved gold sales in Australia. and UK.